06 September 2021

 Direct selling is the dominant promotional technique

-Business to business marketers typically are less reliant on mass marketing techniques such as television, radio and press advertising where the ability to reach many hundreds of thousands of viewers is possible but not required.
-Such advertising would have very low return on investment for business to business marketers who only have a very small number of customer target organisations many of whom they would probably know by name (or could find out soon enough with a bit of digging around).
+Business to business marketers typically is less reliant on mass marketing techniques such as television, radio and press advertising where the ability to reach many hundreds of thousands of viewers is possible but not required.
+Such advertising would have a very low return on investment for the business to business marketers who only have a very small number of customer target organisations many of whom they would probably know by name (or could find out soon enough with a bit of digging around).

 The implications for the promotion mix selection are that firms who sell business to business tend to rely heavily on direct selling (i.e. using people who have a sales role) and use other promotional techniques to support this function; lead generation activities through “networking” and digital marketing techniques are often used.
 Trade shows and exhibitions are also used to not only gain brand awareness but also to facilitate meeting potential buyers.
 Other important sales tools are technical data sheets and specification folders…

 The increasing importance of websites in industrial selling